 Unfortunately, his remark describes very precisely the principle which is still dominant in theatre.
 I took this part as a departure point for thinking about a formal approach to Buchner’s play.

-Tom Mustroph: I do agree completely, unfortunately.
-But you are referring more to theater audience or theater practitioners, who are at least 30 years late?
+Tom Mustroph: I agree completely, unfortunately.
+But you are referring more to theatre audience or theatre practitioners, who are at least 30 years too late?

 Oliver Frljić: To both of them.
 Theatre seems to be very stubborn in defence of its own conservatism.
 After all the experimentation in literature, after all that has been done in film, after all the innovations of conceptual art, after performance-art, which partially originated as a response to problem of theatrical representation, theatre still finds a lot of joy in being a servant of literature, as philosophy was once self-designated to be the servant of theology.

-Tom Mustroph: But when the theater is happening in the minds of the audience that also means that you don’t have control of this as a director!
+Tom Mustroph: But when theatre is happening in the minds of the audience that also means that you don’t have control as a director!

-“Yeah, thanks god!”, screams the atheist in me.
-In the theater we are stuck with this super-old concept of the author.
-Some wants to find it in so-called directorial theatre, the other one in playwright.
+“Yeah, thanks god!”, the atheist in me screams.
+In the theatre we are stuck with this super-old concept of the author.
+Some want to find it in so-called directorial theatre, the other one in the playwright.
 I personally have been always interested in deconstructing the power that is given through authorship.
-Giving up this power means first and foremost to lose the control over meaning.
+To give up this power means, first and foremost, to lose the control over meaning.
 In the world where everybody wants to be positive what certain word or gesture means on the stage (outside of the stage as well), I have the luxury to say: “I don’t know”.
 And if needed, I can add: “And I don’t want to know.”

 I count on the losses and surpluses of meaning that will come in the course of time.
 However one tries to control the meaning, different times can overwrite it and rewrite it.
 We experienced this recently with Anna Karenina oder Arme Leute here at Gorki.
 We made it three years ago under completely different circumstances.
 [But] a few days ago the end of this performance, when one of the characters goes through a picture of Vladimir Putin, it had a completely different significance.